• Skip to primary navigation

 • Vegan Butter - I've used Country Crock Plant Butter to make this recipe dairy free.
 If you're not dairy free, you can use regular butter in the same measure.

-• Apples - as you can see from Grandma's recipe, she calls for tart apples.
-I recommend using Granny Smith apples.
+• Fresh Apples - as you can see from Grandma's recipe, she calls for tart apples.
+I think Granny Smith apples are the best apples for this recipe because their tart flavor works well with the added sugar.
 You'll need 3-4, but the liquid part of the filling could support as many as 7 apples if you want to fill a deep dish pie.

-• Sugar - To sweeten the tart apples.
-You could use brown sugar if you want a richer flavor.
+• Granulated Sugar - To sweeten the tart apples.
+You could use light brown sugar if you want a richer molasses flavor.

-• Orange Juice - You can use storebought juice or fresh squeezed.
+• Orange Juice - While many apple pie recipes use lemon juice, here orange juice is the star.
 The sweetness from the juice pairs perfectly with the apples and the citrus acidity helps to maintain the color of the pie filling.
+You can use store bought juice or fresh squeezed.

-• Nutmeg & Cinnamon - Grandma says cinnamon is optional, but I always add it.
+• Nutmeg & Cinnamon - Warm spices always work well with apples.
+Grandma says cinnamon is optional, but I always add it.
+If you prefer, you could substitute ¾ teaspoon of apple pie spice for even more flavor.

 • Tapioca Starch - Tapioca starch is the ingredient that causes the filling to thicken when cooked.
 Tapioca starch in particular is nice because it provides a silky smooth sauce that stays thickened even after it has been refrigerated.
 Some other starches will become watery in storage.
-If you don't have tapioca, you can replace it with cornstarch or gluten free flour.
+If you don't have tapioca, you can replace it with cornstarch or arrowroot powder.

 See recipe card for full ingredient list and quantities.

-This easy stovetop apple pie filling only requires a few minutes of cook time.
+This easy apple pie filling only requires a few minutes of cook time.
+Once you try homemade pie filling, you will never need to buy a can of apple pie filling again!

 A white bowl filled with cut pieces of fresh apple.